Shriii04/Leetcode-GFG/README.md

 2. Find the middle of LinkedList
 3. Merge two sorted Linked Lists
 4. Delete given node in a Linked List : O(1) approach
-5. Add two numbers as LinkedList
-6. Remove N-th node from back of LinkedList
+5. Remove N-th node from back of LinkedList